RasmussenLab/vamb/workflow_PlasMAAG/README.md

 To dry run the pipeline before pass in the --dryrun flag

-To run the pipeline from allready assembled reads pass in a whitespace separated file containing the reads and the path to the spades assembly directories for each read pair.
+To run the pipeline from already assembled reads pass in a whitespace separated file containing the reads and the path to the spades assembly directories for each read pair.
 ```
-workflow_plamb --reads_and_assembly_dir <reads_and_assembly_dir>  --output <output_directory>
+PlasMAAG --reads_and_assembly_dir <reads_and_assembly_dir>  --output <output_directory>
 ```
 The `reads_and_assembly_dir` file could look like:
 ```